Connect with clinicians improving pelvic pain care

 Join SAPPN as they host three sessions over the coming months covering pelvic pain consults in general practice.
 A practical, relevant series built for general practice, with short informal talks, open discussion, and approaches you can take straight into clinic.

-Thursday 28 May 2026, 6:30-8:30pm
+Thursday 28 May 2026, 6:30-8:30pm - members log in to view recording

 • Making sense of pelvic pain in general practice, Dr Alecia Macrow, GP